 top of page

 Interested in trying out for the competitive season?
 Read the requirements.
-Sign up for your intensives and register for ONE of the two try-out options.
+Sign up for your intensives.
+Two try-out dates will be offered at the end of July,/early August.
+Dates- TBA.
+Each student only needs to attend ONE try-out!

 SPSG COMPETITION TEAM 2023-24